Spring Cloud Tutorials – Introduction to Spring Cloud Config Server

 spring.rabbitmq.password=uY7&%we@1!

-Now commit all the configuration properties files in config-repo git repository.
+Now commit all the configuration properties files in the config-repo git repository.

 Spring Cloud Config Server Application

-This will generate the maven project with following pom.xml.
+This will generate the Maven project with the following pom.xml.

 <?xml version="1.0" encoding="UTF-8"?>